 Winter weather has hit Saskatchewan.
 It is cold out.
 It is snowing.
 I am making and eating comfort foods.
 Warm soups, casseroles, any type of hot meal that I can think of.
 This is just the tip of the iceberg for the cooking that I am going to be doing this winter.
 With Austin in school and the temperatures at -20°C, we are all going in and out of the cold.
 I am packing soup for her lunch, filling her belly up with a hot (warm) meal before she heads outside to play at lunch time.

 Plus, I’m trying new recipes, trying to create healthier meals, and make our favorite meals healthier.
-Who knows I just might be able to get the winter weight gain at a bay.

 The first step in getting healthier is veggies.
 Mince or press 3 cloves of garlic, 1 chopped onion and two chopped peppers, saute in 2 tbsp of EVOO, until tender.